Deltares/MeshKernel/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=Deltares_Grid_Editor_back-end&metric=alert_status)](https://sonarcloud.io/dashboard?id=Deltares_Grid_Editor_back-end)

 MeshKernel is library for creating and editing meshes.
-It supports 1D & 2D unstructured as well as curvilinear meshes.
+It supports 1D & 2D unstructured meshes as well as curvilinear meshes.

 The library is separated in an API namespace (MeshKernelApi), used for communication with the client and a backend namespace (MeshKernel), where the algorithms are implemented.
 The API namespace contains several structures used as parameters for the API methods (see API usage section).